iCliniq Logo

 It is good that you have consulted a gastroenterologist for your condition.

 The drug Mesacol is used in ulcerative colitis.
-Ulcerative colitis is idiopathic inflammatory bowel disease, and biopsy is beneficial for that.
-There are many causes for ulcerative colon lesion.
-I suggest you undergo biopsy, were only 0.2 to 0.3 inches tissue is removed during colonoscopy.
+Ulcerative colitis is an idiopathic inflammatory bowel disease, and a biopsy is beneficial for that.
+There are many causes for ulcerative colitis.
+I suggest you undergo a biopsy, where only 0.2 to 0.3 inches of tissue is removed during a colonoscopy.
 This tissue is sent for histopathology examination.

-So, by histopathological examination, any inflammation, infection, ulcerative colitis, or malignancy, can be ruled out.
-Here, the chances of malignancy are very nil, so do not worry.
+So, by histopathological examination, any inflammation, infection, ulcerative colitis, or malignancy can be ruled out.
+Here, the chances of malignancy are very low, so do not worry.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!